top of page

 What is a “guardian"

 Someone who takes the pick of litter as a personal pet, but promises to work closely with us to keep the dog in the breeding program.
-I require the guardian dog to be titled in CGC at a minimum.
-This is an easy title to achieve and many local trainers can test your dog for this title.
+I require the guardian dog to be titled in UKC confirmation at a minimum.
+The guardian can either title the dog or I am more than happy to title the dog.
+This is an easy title to achieve in 2-4 shows.
 I would love guardians that would also like to get into other sports or confirmation but this is not required.
-If guardians are not wanting to show I am more then willing to show / train the dog for you.
+If guardians are not wanting to show I am more than willing to show / train the dog for you.
 You will have to make the dog available a few weeks before the show and keep the dog in enough coat for me to put into a UKC show cut.
 We will discuss which cut best suits the dog and that you enjoy as well.

 20201010_141411.jpg